kb-dk/solr-and-snippets/corpus_analysis/README.md

  Det skønne Liv som tom og ussel Gøglen.
 ```

 The the last syllable of the eight first lines are the same '-ter'.
-If you
+If
-using some script compare the endings you'll only find single (AKA
+you use some script to compare the endings you'll only find single
-masculine) rhymes and miss double rhymes (or feminine ones).
+syllable rhymes and miss double syllable ones rhymes.
+I.e., you can
+erroneously categorize feminine rhymes as masculine ones.

+In order to understand what we hear, we have to consider '-ister' and
+'-ytter'.
+I.e., it starts with rhyme structure 'abbabaab' not
+'aaaaaaaa'.
+Furthermore, it continues 'cdedec'.